 ‘Ian Williams has done it again!
 It is impossible not to love the imperfect and fallible but deeply human heroine of this brilliant, and hilarious portrayal of a life in medicine.’—Dr Ronan Kavanagh, DotMD Festival

-Ian Williams provides another gentle look at the sufferings of humanity in this long-awaited follow-up to his much-acclaimed debut, The Bad Doctor.
+Practising GP Ian Williams provides us with another humane, pertinent and very funny look at life in a Welsh surgery in this eagerly awaited follow-up to his much-acclaimed graphic novel, The Bad Doctor.

 Dr Lois Pritchard is a salaried partner at Llangandida Health Centre with Drs Iwan James (subject of The Bad Doctor) and Robert Smith.
 She also works two days a week in the local Genitourinary Medicine (GUM) clinic.
 She is 40, currently single, despite the attentions of her many admirers, and is, by her own admission, ‘not very good with relationships’.
 When her estranged mother makes a dramatic appearance on the scene, demanding a liver transplant, Lois has to confront her loyalties and make some hard decisions.

 From the moment we see Dr Lois nipping out behind the surgery for a fag, we know we are in for a behind-the-scenes warts-and-all comedy drama.
 We meet a patient who regrets the Pinocchio face he had tattooed on his genitals; a man who resorts to desperate measures after being driven mad by his neighbours’ cats, and a prescription drug addict who plans to sue his previous doctors for failing to refuse him the drugs he demanded.
 Drugs – prescription, recreational, legal (coffee, alcohol, tobacco) – and behaviours and attitudes surrounding them – are a hot topic at Llangandida Health Centre.